NullDev/YT-Anti-Anti-Adblock/README.md

 ## :question: What does it do?

-It automatically closes the "Ad blockers are not allowed on YouTube" popup and un-pauses the video for you. <br>
+It automatically closes the anti-adblock popups and un-pauses (or loads) the video for you. <br>
 Hopefully even fast enough so that you don't even notice 😸

-**Note:** This is _not_ a replacement for your Ad-Blocker.
+- It removes the closable "Ad blockers are not allowed on YouTube" popup.

-It literally only closes the popup.
-And unpauses the video.
-Uh, yea. <br>
+- It removes the closable three-strikes popup.
+- And it removes the **non-closable** "Ad blockers violate YouTube's Terms of Service".
-Oh and the script auto updates.
+- Oh and the script auto updates.
 Which is neat.
 I guess.

+**Note:** This is _not_ a replacement for your Ad-Blocker.

 <hr>

 ## :question: Why not use xyz?

-Existing solutions either didn't work (e.g. a semi transparent window was still there and scrolling was disabled) or they were overkill (e.g. a complete youtube-only adblocker).
+Existing solutions either didn't work (e.g. a semi transparent window was still there and scrolling was disabled) or they were overkill (e.g. a complete youtube-only adblocker) or they only killed one type of popup.

 Hence: ✨ Youtube Anti-Anti-Adblock ✨